 7.)
 Slowly expose your geraniums back to the elements.

 Looking for unique ways to plant your flowers?
-See the growing list of options I have here.
+See the growing list of container options.

 The steps above are really THAT simple.
-It works extremely well.
-I do believe my plants have doubled in size from last year.
+It works extremely well for those of us that can’t keep geraniums healthy enough indoors.
+I do believe my plants have doubled in size from last year using this method of overwintering geraniums.
 I only lost 5 plants out of 42 plants.
 Small potatoes for me.
-Most certainly, will be doing this method next year.
-I don’t have to lug the pots around.
+Most certainly, will be doing this method next year as well.
+I don’t have to lug the pots up and down the stairs.
 Booyah!

 Sharing Is Caring.
 Pin Me.